 "My discussion was about an English course I teach about global w88 casino traditions," Walsh said.
 "We get used to doing things a certain way for so long, they are assumed to be the right way.
 This class interrupts that thinking.
 Our argumentation is not the only way, there are others."

-Following Walsh's presentation, three of her students delivered short demonstrations about diverse w88 casino styles.
+Following Walsh's presentation, three of her students delivered short demonstrations about diverse argument w88 casino.
 University undergraduate student Amy Rice presented Aztec, which uses visuals and pictograms.
 Graduating senior Jesus Pena demonstrated West African argumentation, which uses poetry and repetition and is a common communication style for politicians and rappers.
 Richard McIver exhibited Western style, which is most common in the United States.
 With origins in Greece, Western style argumentation often resolves with a clear winner and loser after both arguers make their points.

 "It was a very interesting class that taught me a very valuable and indispensable skill," McIver said.